 If you would like to be among the first to know about or new programs, please subscribe to our newsletter.
 In the meantime, you can browse a sampling of previous programs to learn more about our offerings.

 Banff Centre’s facilities and spaces remain closed due to the COVID-19 pandemic; we look forward to reopening as soon as it is safe to do so.
 If you have any questions about specific programs, please contact firstname.lastname@example.org.

-Practicum participants are assigned to work under the direction of the Lighting Designer for Banff Centre’s Opera in the 21st Century program.
-Whenever possible, participants are involved with projects from conception through to completion.
+Practicum participants will learn under the direction of the Lighting Designer for Banff Centre’s Opera in the 21st Century program.
+Whenever possible, participants will be involved with projects from conception through to completion.